JNRowe/hubugs/CONTRIBUTING.rst

 * `PEP 257`_, the docstring style guide, should be followed at all times
 * While support for Python versions prior to v2.6 may be added in the future if such a need were to arise, you are encouraged to use v2.6 features now.
+* Aim to support Python 2.6+ and 3.2+, but even if you can't test all versions open a pull request anywqy
 * All new classes and methods should be accompanied by new tests, and Sphinx_ ``autodoc``-compatible descriptions.
 * You should add tests for new functionality, and berate me for not writing